'Tragic, shocking' deaths of two Ruakākā children treated as double homicide

 Police could be seen speaking to people at neighbouring properties on the quiet street this morning.

-Business owners in Ruakākā town centre say news of the death of two people on the first trading day of the week is upsetting.
+Business owners in Ruakākā town centre say news of the death of two people is upsetting.

 One business owner said the usually quiet area was rocked by such sobering news, but the fact police were not looking at anyone else in relation to the deaths was a relief in some ways.
 She hoped the police presence would be scaled down as the day progresses.